 hear the rhyme pronounced out loud in the context of a song.

-who searched for your word.
+of the words themselves.
 We don't want to leave any stone

 What's up with the "phrase rhymes" section?